The level of preparation for a new website project in contingent on the intended depth and richness of the site.

 Building a website without a clear and concise plan is akin to opening a can of worms.

-Its going to be a disaster.
+It’ll be a disaster.